sentenz/convention/internal/about/software-design-principles.md

 9. Theory of Constraints (ToC)

-    The Theory of Constraints is a management philosophy that focuses on identifying and eliminating bottlenecks in the system to improve overall efficiency.
+    The Theory of Constraints is a management philosophy that focuses on identifying and eliminating bottlenecks in the system to improve efficiency.
 It can be applied in software development to identify constraints or limiting factors that hinder productivity and take actions to alleviate them.

 > NOTE Lean Software Development is a flexible and adaptable approach, and organizations may adopt different practices or techniques based on their specific needs and context.
 The overarching goal is to create a lean and efficient software development process that maximizes value for the customer and minimizes waste.

-Elements of Lean Software Development:
+Features of Lean Software Development:

 1. Eliminate Waste